2KRISHNAYADAV/Datta-VishLeshan.AI/README.md

 There are several ways of editing your application.

-#  Thanks, helpful and lovable.AI!
+#  Thanks for, helpful .. lovable.AI!

 Follow these steps: